 These were the earliest boilers.

-Source Wiki: Stirling Boiler Company, Ohio, USA.
+Source Wiki: Stirling Boiler Company, Ohio, SA.
 Later merged with Babcock and Wilcox.

 19th Century